 These two colors are so close that you can pretty much see what Cracked Pepper will look like.
 The perimeter cabinets are Benjamin Moore Natural Cream, which I covered briefly in this post.

-For one more example, here is SW Peppercorn on cabinets, which happens to be the closest match that Sherwin Williams offers:
+For one more example, here is Peppercorn on cabinets, which happens to be the closest match that Sherwin Williams offers:

 Cracked Pepper will be just a touch darker than these cabinets.